GodzillaLi/GodzillaLi/README.md

 ## Hi there 👋
 ![](Bottom_up.svg)

 I am currently pursuing a Master of Engineering (M.E.) degree in Information and Communication Engineering at North China University of Technology under Prof. Lijun Wang’s group.
-My research interests lie at the 3D AIGC (Diffusion Models, 3D Gaussian Splatting), Large Language Model, and AI For Medicine and Healthcare.
 Prior to that, I earned a B.Eng. degree in Electronic Information Engineering.

-- ✍ My research interests lie in the fields of Trustworthy Machine Learning, AI Red Teaming, and Biometrics Recognition.
+- ✍ My research interests lie in the fields of 3D AIGC, Diffusion Models, and AI For Medicine and Healthcare.
 - ☘ Know more about me: [Homepage](https://godzillali.github.io)
 - 💬 Feel free to contact: [Email](li@mail.ncut.edu.cn)